Call for Papers

 All proposers are required to submit a 150 word max summary.
 Proposers should outline exactly what you are going to talk about in the session and how the session will be structured.
 The summary will be read by the Proposals Committee as a basis for selection.
 The summaries will not appear in the Colloquium Program.

 Important: The online form is designed to refuse the submission of any abstract or summary that is longer than the requirements (500 characters max).
-Please note that extra spaces can be counted as words.
+Please note that extra spaces can be counted as characters.

-Presenting a poster instead of a talk: If we receive more proposals than we have space for, the committee may invite the speaker to give a poster presentation instead.
+If we receive more proposals than we have space for, the committee may invite the speaker to give a poster presentation instead.
 The topic on which we receive the most abstracts has been Technology.

 • Poster presenters are kindly asked to bring their own laptops, extra batteries for power, poster and handouts.